NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 Pinhole cameras.

 We assume the jitter is a superposition of periodic perturbations of the roll, pitch, and yaw angles.
-For each period, there will be an individual amplitude and phase for these three angles.
+For each period, there will be an individual amplitude and phase shift for these three angles.
 For example, to model along-track (pitch) jitter only, the amplitudes for the other angles can be set to zero.
 Across-track jitter is modeled by a roll perturbation.